mwitkow/go-flagz/README.md

  * Your service is getting overloaded and you want to disable certain costly features, and you can't afford restarting because you'd lose important capacity.

-All of these unformly across a shard of your services.
+All of these uniformly across a shard of your services.
 Of course with great power comes great responsibility :)

 ## How?